emmanueltouzery/imprint/README.md

 ![Main view detail](https://raw.github.com/wiki/emmanueltouzery/imprint/main_window.png)

-Imprint can add text labels on your pictures, like the date on which a picture was taken.
+IMprint can add text labels on your pictures, like the date on which a picture was taken.
 But besides this, it can add many more types of data, like exposition time, ISO..
 And you can format the date to your liking.

 You can pick the text style from a collection: